mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

   make sure you have at least 15%-20% battery left to reach next charger if the current one is broken or occupied.
 * If the DC charger is broken, try to call the phone number on the charger.
-There is now EU-wide roaming so the calls are generally cheap; the support should speak English and may be able to reboot the charger remotely, fixing the issue.
+There is now EU-wide roaming so the calls are generally cheap; the call support should speak English and may be able to reboot the charger remotely, fixing the issue.
 * If the DC charger is occupied and you can not wait, try to find nearest charging station via [PlugShare](https://www.plugshare.com/)